codenowinc/level_one_curriculum/front_end_development/the_box_model.md

 You should see some distance created all around each of the `<span>` elements.

->View the final JSBin snapshot [here](http://jsbin.com/xetufac/54/edit?html,css,output "Final JSBin Snapshot")
+>View the final JSBin snapshot [here](http://jsbin.com/xetufac/54/edit?html,css,output "Final JSBin Snapshot").

 ### Calculating Height and Width